Fredrum/riftOnLinux/README.md

 https://github.com/OhioIon/riftDriverPi
 (Don't press any keys after you started this, other than to switch tty)

 This is currently needed to wakeup the Rift and keeping it alive.
-The orange light in the headset should go white and you should see the tty sceen in the Rift.
+The orange light in the headset should go white and you should see the tty screen in the Rift.
 So far I haven't found another way to get the Rift screen alive.

 6.  go to tty2, run kms-vulkan
 https://github.com/nyorain/kms-vulkan
 I'm currently hacking in a line in device.c just after
 `for (int i = 0; i < ret->res->count_connectors; i++) {`
-to skip past the first out device (my monitor) bu doing
+to skip past the first out device (my monitor) by doing
 `if(i==0) continue;`

 For me this program currently fails setting up for Vulkan rendering but falls back to OpenGL.